 As a prescription medication, HCG is used mainly to treat fertility issues.
 HCG is not approved for over-the-counter use, nor has it been proved to work for weight loss.
+HCG medications are required to carry a label from the FDA noting that the medication is not effective for weight loss.
 Some over-the-counter HCG weight-loss products are labeled "homeopathic" — but the FDA says they're still not safe.
 Companies that sell over-the-counter HCG weight-loss products are breaking the law.

 However, diets that so severely limit calories have risks, such as gallstone formation, irregular heartbeat, limited intake of vitamins and minerals, and an imbalance of electrolytes.